mrmanian/Pirate-Chat/README.md

 #### **Run the Unit Tests**

 I have configured all the files into the repository already so to run the unit tests, run the following command on the root directory.
+Make sure you start the psql database though.

+        sudo service postgresql start
         coverage run -m --source=. unittest tests/*.py && coverage html

 #### **Deploy to Heroku and setup Heroku database**